kitschpatrol/yanki-obsidian/README.md

 Yanki is a plugin for Obsidian that syncs a folder (or folders) of notes from your vault to Anki.

-The primary novelty of its approach is in how Markdown is translated into Anki notes, and how folders are translated into Anki decks:
+The primary novelty of its approach is in how Markdown is translated into Anki notes, and how folders are translated into Anki decks according to a few simple rules:

 - **One** Obsidian note maps to **one** Anki note.